MasterOminousDev/Ominous-Engine/README.md

 ### Ignored files

 I gitignore the API keys for the game so that no one can nab them and post fake high scores on the leaderboards.
 But because of that the game/engine doesn't compile without it.
-But maybe I wae dumb because people can Nab them by copying them from here.
+But maybe I was dumb because people can Nab them by copying them from here.

 Just make a file in `/source` and call it `APIStuff.hx`, and copy & paste this into it